intelligent-control-lab/Task_Motion_Planning_with_HLTL_and_GCS/README.md

 This repository contains code to accompany the paper [*Hierarchical Temporal Logic Task and Motion Planning for Multi-Robot Systems*](https://arxiv.org/abs/2504.18899) by Zhongqi Wei, Xusheng Luo and Changliu Liu.

+## Acknowledge

+The codebased is based on the work [*Temporal Logic Motion Planning with Convex Optimization via Graphs of Convex Sets*](https://github.com/vincekurtz/ltl_gcs) by Vince Kurtz and Hai Lin.

 ## Installation

 Make sure all dependencies are installed, then: